ronin-rb/ronin-nmap/man/ronin-nmap-dump.1.md

 ## DESCRIPTION

-Dumps the targets from an nmap XML file into a various of formats.
+Dumps the scanned ports from nmap XML files into a various of formats.
 The targets can be printed in a variety of formats:

 * IP